arvid-e/common-string-validator/README.md

 # Validator Module

-This is a module used for validating different kinds of strings and user input.
+The purpose of this module is to provide validators for commonly used strings.
+This module makes sure that these different kinds of strings are in the correct format so that they can be used without problems in an application.

-## Provided validators
+## Provided validation

+### Date validation
+Validates a date string in three different formats:
+* **Short format**
+  * 01/01/2025
-* **Date validation**
+* **Long format**
+  * January 1, 2025
-  * Short, long and ISO standard format.
+* **ISO standard format**:
-* **E-mail validation**
+  * 2025:01:01

+### E-mail validation
-  * Using the most commonly used E-mail standard used by E-mail providers such as Google and Microsoft.
+Validates using the most commonly used E-mail standard used by the most common E-mail providers.

+* **Valid E-mail examples**
+  * name@provider.com
+  * firstname.lastname@provider.com
-* **Password validation**
+  * firstname-lastname@provider.company.org

+### Password validation
-  * Make sure the password is safe by forcing character variation and a minimum length.
+  Validates a password string by making sure it contains character variation and a minimum length.

+  * **Rules**
+    * Has a uppercase letter.
+    * Has a lowercase letter.
+    * Has a Number.
+    * Has a special character.
+    * Is at least 12 characters long.

+### Username validation
+Validates a username string to make sure that it is easy to read.

+* **Rules**
+  * Can only contain letters, dashes and underscores.
+  * Must be between 3 and 12 characters long.
+  * Cannot have consecutive dashes or underscores.

+### URL Validation
+Validates an URL string to make sure it is in a usable format for HTTP requests.

+* **Valid format**
+  * scheme://[:port]/path[?query][#fragment]
+  * **⚠** Only validates http or https schemes.

+## Use case examples
+* API endpoints
+* Account creation
+* User registration
+* Content Management Systems

 ## Installation